 When you sign up for this role, you must borrow or bring your own vessel.
 Kayaks should be recreational sit IN and not sit on TOP, with back support.
 Please do not expect vessels to be provided for you.

 Questions about volunteering?
-Check out our SAA Volunteer Page or contact Nicole Schwartz.
+Check out our SAA Volunteer Page or contact Julie Brown.

 If this is your first time participating or if you just need some tips to be a better fundraiser, click here.
 It will walk you through the participant center and teach you how to email donors, share on social media sites and download the fundraising app.
 You can find more helpful resources on our fundraising resources page.

 NEW!
 Watch these instructional videos to learn how to register, update your participant center, connect to Facebook and more!

 Be a WaveMaker by taking your fundraising to the next level and raising $1,000!
 Anyone can achieve WaveMaker status - swimmers, volunteers or SAA My Way participants.
 WaveMakers get special recognition and an exclusive WM gift on event day.
 You can learn more about WaveMaker Status here.

 You may support the swimmer of your choice by making an online donation.
 Or you may send a check, payable to Swim Across America, to the address below: